Naini-Diwan/scigui_agent/README.md

 # SciGUI-Agent

-An inovative agent for automating scientific GUI workflows with vision-language models and hierarchical planning.
+An innovative agent for automating scientific GUI workflows with vision-language models and hierarchical planning.

 ## Features